onify/blueprint-allabolag-get-company-info/README.md

 # Onify Blueprint: Get company info from allabolag.se

-This is a very simple "RPA" example where we get information (CEO and Phone) from allabolag.se using Selenium PowerShell module.
+A very simple "RPA" example where we get information (CEO and Phone) from allabolag.se using Selenium PowerShell module and flow.

 ## Screenshots